Where Have All the Woodsmen Gone?

 My first deer hunt ever; I found myself in a homemade wooden treestand (custom designed by yours truly), decked out in Woodland camo with a dash of original brown Realtree, a pair of leather hiking boots, some streaks of face paint on my cheeks, holding on to a Bear bow (that weighed slightly less than your average bowling ball), with autumn orange aluminum arrows tipped with a two bladed broadhead, and an amazingly efficient and nearly fail proof release (better known as my right hand).
 This was my complete list of hunting equipment.

 The equipment list of your average bow hunter today might look a little different.
-A thousand dollar light weight and ridiculously fast compound bow, hair trigger mechanical release, fiber optic sights, drop away arrow rest, carbon arrows, high tech broadheads of every description, laser rangefinder, hand held GPS units, scent containment clothing, a multitude of calls, electronic scent dispensers, and flashlights that illuminate deer blood.
-All of this while sitting in a super comfortable aluminum treestand, looking over your food plot of the latest and greatest seed blend, forwarding pictures of a giant buck that your trail camera just emailed to your smart phone, and attaching your action cam to your hat so you can put your kill video up on You Tube.
+A multi thousand-dollar, lightweight and ridiculously fast compound bow, hair trigger mechanical release, fiber optic sights, drop away arrow rest, carbon arrows, high tech broadheads of every description, laser rangefinder, handheld GPS units, scent containment clothing, a multitude of calls, electronic scent dispensers, and flashlights that illuminate deer blood.
+All of this while sitting in a super comfortable aluminum treestand, looking over your food plot of the latest and greatest seed blend, forwarding pictures of a giant buck that your trail camera just sent to your smart phone, and attaching your action camera to your hat so you can put your kill video up on You Tube.
 Anything sound familiar?

-As I head into Deer Season 2011, with my solo cam bow, titanium tipped carbon arrows, and my scent control clothing; I am going to do my best to slow down a little and get back to my roots as a deer hunter.
+As I head into this deer season, with my solo cam bow, titanium tipped carbon arrows, and my scent control clothing; I am going to do my best to slow down a little and get back to my roots as a deer hunter.
 I am going to be more observant of the deer sign around me when I enter the woods and try to learn more from the animals themselves like they did in years past.
 I will have my mental notebook open at all times ready to write down any wisdom from the ultimate teacher, the mature whitetail buck.
-I am determined to make fewer mistakes and in the process hopefully become a better woodsman and a better mentor for the next generation.
+I am determined to make fewer mistakes and, in the process, hopefully become a better woodsman and a better mentor for the next generation.
 With any luck maybe that old mature buck will come close enough for me to use all this expensive equipment I keep carrying around.
-Corey J. Wilkinson